Written by on . Last updated February 16th, 2026.

 Nearby towns and cities

-Major cities near this earthquake: Srinagar is located 293 km to the south (intensity unknown, possibly low).
-Battagram is located 260 km to the south-southwest (intensity unknown, possibly low).
+Multiple large cities are in proximity of today's earthquake.
+Srinagar is located 294 km to the south (intensity unknown, possibly low).
+Battagram is located 258 km to the south-southwest (intensity unknown, possibly low).
 Muzaffarābād is located 274 km to the south-southwest (intensity unknown, possibly low).

 An overview of nearby towns and cities is available in the overview below.
 If places don't have intensity data available, it likely means the experienced impact in those places was fairly small.